Welcome to today's edition of the Rush 24-7 podcast.

 He sounds totally confident, totally in charge.

-And if if you happen to be an Obama voter or neophyte, hard to tell the difference, listening to this, then you'll be inspired.
+And if you happen to be an Obama voter or neophyte, hard to tell the difference, listening to this, then you'll be inspired.

-Okay, here's somebody in charge, and he's gonna fix it, he's gonna get my job back and so forth.
+Okay, here's somebody in charge, and he's going to fix it.

 Then here's the next bite.